Home Imporvement Tips from Home Destinations: for homeowners to increase the livability of your home while saving money with budget improvements

 Chose a shower instead of big bathtub

 Late 70s to early-80s neighborhoods are often loaded with huge tubs.
 Many Twin Cities homebuyers are prefering to use limited room layout space for a shower over a tip - unless of course you are blessed with a bathroom with sufficinent space for both.
 One at a time, many Twin Cities home remodelers are replacing them with averge-sized showers that families find they use every day.
 A shower takes up less space, uses less hot water, and is far more sanitary than a big tub.
+You may want to consider it if you are upgrading your bathroom on a budget.

 Keep ceiling heights reasonable for the room size